ONE circular quay

-Despite British colonisation and the intense land clearing and development of the 18th and 19th centuries, Sydney Cove remained a culturally important place for Aboriginal communities in that era as well as being an important location for camping, hunting and fishing grounds.
-In the latter 19th and 20th centuries, as Sydney Cove became a busy port, its land was reclaimed around the foreshore and Circular Quay was constructed.
-That former natural landscape has been lost but Aboriginal people today maintain an unbroken and ongoing connection with the City of Sydney.
+Despite the consequences of colonisation, Sydney Cove remained a culturally important place for Aboriginal communities throughout the 18th and 19th centuries as it was an important location for camping and hunting as well as a fishing ground.
+In the latter 19th and 20th centuries, as Sydney Cove became a busy maritime port and commercial precinct, the intertidal land was reclaimed around the foreshore and Circular Quay was constructed.
+Though the natural intertidal zone, Tank Stream and coastal forests were eroded away or lost beneath the city, Aboriginal people today maintain an unbroken and ongoing connection with land of Sydney.

 The First Fleet was settled at Sydney in Port Jackson by a decision of Governor Phillip’s, because of the safe anchorage, good landing place and stream of fresh water, later called the Tank Stream.
-The freshwater spring for the Tank Stream originated east of the marshy ground that once formed Hyde Park, the stream itself took shape in the area of King Street from whence it formed the central base of a valley with gentle slopes up to the east and west and emptied into the area now Circular Quay.
+The freshwater spring for the Tank Stream originated east of the marshy ground that once formed Hyde Park, the stream itself took shape in the area of King Street from whence it formed the central base of a valley with gentle slopes up to the east and west and emptied into the harbour in the area now known as Circular Quay.

 A number of buildings were also constructed in the 20th century.
 The Gold Fields House was finished in 1966 as a commercial high rise and office.
 The Fairfax House was built in the 1960s as a fifteen-storey commercial office building.
-This area had been part of the land owned by G. E Crane and Co hardware merchants from the 1880s.
-Prior to the construction of the Fairfax House, in the 1920s the site was occupied by Carleton Chambers, the Commonwealth Bank, a restaurant and fruit shop.
-The Rugby Club, a six-storey brick warehouse building, had previously been occupied by Bacon and Co Ltd photo engravers built in c.1914.The building was sold to the Rugby Union Club in 1952.
-Prior to this, it was part of the land owned by G. E Crane & Co and later purchased in the 1920s by the Greater Sydney Investment Company Ltd.
+This area had been part of the land owned by G. E. Crane and Co hardware merchants from the 1880s.
+Prior to the construction of the Fairfax House, in the 1920s, the site was occupied by Carleton Chambers, the Commonwealth Bank, a restaurant and fruit shop.
+The Rugby Club, built in c.1914, was a six-storey brick warehouse building previously occupied by Bacon and Co Ltd photo engravers who sold it to the Rugby Union Club in 1952.
+Prior to this, it was part of the land owned by G. E. Crane & Co and later purchased in the 1920s by the Greater Sydney Investment Company Ltd.

 In 2018, core samples of the site's soil profile were collected and analysed.
 These provided the first hard evidence for the site's potential to retain intact archaeological remains.